Set up SSO in Contentstack

 - In the NameID Format, select or enter EmailAddress.
 This defines the parameter that your IdP should use to identify Contentstack users.

-- Under Attribute Mapping or Attribute Statements, add three attributes, i.e., email, first_name, and last_name, and map corresponding IdP values, such as email, firstname, and lastname.
+- Under Attribute Mapping or Attribute Statements, add three attributes, i.e., email, first_name, and last_name, and map corresponding IdP values, such as email, first name, and last name.
+The Name format of the attributes(email, first_name, last_name) must be "Basic".
+If the Name format is selected as Unspecified or in any other format, then it doesn’t work.

 Note: Perform this step only if IdP Role Mapping is part of your Contentstack plan.